A curated list of the most commonly asked questions by Rebilly customers. Can't find your question? Let us know!

 While we help automate the emails, and have advanced functionality, like split testing of the email messages, so you can hone in on which messages work best for your customers, it’s really just part of a broader campaign of things to do.

 No. We make paying recurring bills easier for your customers by offering autopay, which collects their payment automatically when the payment is due — no login required.

 To get more renewals paid, you should be utilizing Account Updater.
-You should also have an expiry date guesser, as well as soliciting new expiry dates from those customers which you could not update through automated means.
+You should also have an expiration date guesser, as well as soliciting new expiration dates from those customers which you could not update through automated means.

 In addition to that, you should have an automated retry strategy in place to retry the payment at the day and time it is most likely to be approved.